crate/elasticsearch-timefacets-plugin/README.rst

 Distinct Date Histogram Facet
 =============================

-This facet counts distinct values for string and long fields.
+This facet counts distinct values for string and numeric fields.

 Example::